 - Sardines, small can with the bones (3.5 oz), 325mg

 Surprisingly, two teaspoons of blackstrap molasses provide 12% RDV and 1/4 cup sesame seeds yields about 35%.

 Supplements are another way to give our body additional calcium but remember that our bodies have trouble absorbing more than 500 mg at a time, so tablets with more than this amount may deliver diminished results.
 Chelated calcium, such as calcium citrate, is more readily absorbed than calcium carbonate, the cheaper form usually found in fortified juices, antacid tablets, and many calcium supplements.
 If your supplement contains calcium carbonate, take it with a meal to help improve absorption.
-Vitamin D improves the absorption of all forms of calcium, so supplements that combine both calcium and Vitamin D are best.
-Magnesium is also important for bones, but interferes with calcium absorption, so avoid supplements that combine these nutrients.
+Vitamin D enhances the absorption of all forms of calcium, so supplements that combine both calcium and Vitamin D are best.
+Magnesium is also vital for bones but interferes with calcium absorption, so avoid supplements that combine these nutrients.
 Calcium interferes with iron absorption, so again avoid supplements that combine the two.
 MIT provides detailed information on essential minerals here.

 In addition to calcium, bones require exercise to encourage calcium absorption.
 Walking, running, weight-resistant workouts, and anything where the feet leave the ground all help increase bone density, especially in adolescence and early adulthood.
-If you have children, especially girls, encourage a calcium-rich diet with plenty of exercise to develop strong bones and help prevent osteoporosis after menopause.
+If you have children, especially girls, encourage a calcium-rich diet with plenty of exercises to develop strong bones and help prevent osteoporosis after menopause.